fynd-platform/GA4-Extension/README.md

 Configuring these variables enables Sentry's error tracking for your application, offering a layer of insight into its stability and helping you maintain a high-quality user experience.

+> **Notes**
+To remove Sentry integration, delete Sentry environment variables in `app/fdk/config.js`, uninstall Sentry with `npm uninstall @sentry/node`.
+Remove `require('./connections/sentry');` from `app/index.js`.
+Delete the `app/connections/sentry.js` file and update your documentation accordingly.

 ### Fynd Platform Panel

 1. Register on our [Platform panel](https://platform.fynd.com/).
 2. After registration, either join an existing Platform Organization or create a new one.
-3. Upon registration completion, find your organization's ID in the URL, such as `https://platform.uat.fyndx1.de/company/:company-id/home/`.
+3. Upon registration completion, find your organization's ID in the URL, such as `https://platform.fynd.com/company/:company-id/home/`.
 4. For a private extension, navigate to Extension > Private Extension.
 Private extensions are recommended for development purposes.
 5. For a public extension, navigate to Extension > Extension Marketplace.
 6. Locate your extension in the list and click the `Install` button.